Modern Times (film): Reception

 Modern Times is often hailed as one of Chaplin's greatest achievements, and it remains one of his most popular films.
 It holds an approval rating of 98% on Rotten Tomatoes based on 108 reviews, with a weighted average of 9.4/10.
 The website's critical consensus reads, "A slapstick skewering of industrialized America, Modern Times is as politically incisive as it is laugh-out-loud hilarious."
 Metacritic reports an aggregated score of 96/100 based on 4 critics, indicating "universal acclaim".

-Naming it the Best Film of the 30s Decade, Flickside writes, "Chaplin's Modern Times is a thoughtful critique on the anxieties of modernization dealt with pathos and humour."
+Naming it the Best Film of the 30s Decade, Flickside writes: "Chaplin's Modern Times is a thoughtful critique on the anxieties of modernization dealt with pathos and humour."
 Contemporary reviews were very positive.
-Frank Nugent of The New York Times wrote, "'Modern Times' has still the same old Charlie, the lovable little fellow whose hands and feet and prankish eyebrows can beat an irresistible tattoo upon an audience's funnybone or hold it still, taut beneath the spell of human tragedy ...
+Frank Nugent of The New York Times wrote: "'Modern Times' has still the same old Charlie, the lovable little fellow whose hands and feet and prankish eyebrows can beat an irresistible tattoo upon an audience's funnybone or hold it still, taut beneath the spell of human tragedy ...
 Time has not changed his genius."
-Variety called it "grand fun and sound entertainment."
-Film Daily wrote, "Charlie Chaplin has scored one of his greatest triumphs."
+Variety called it "grand fun and sound entertainment".
+Film Daily wrote: "Charlie Chaplin has scored one of his greatest triumphs."
 John Mosher of The New Yorker wrote that Chaplin "manufactures some superb laughs ...
 In all, it's a rambling sketch, a little at loose ends at times, sometimes rather slight in effect, and now and then secure in its rich, old-fashioned funniness."
-Burns Mantle called the film "another hilariously rowdy success."
+Burns Mantle called the film "another hilariously rowdy success".

-Writing for The Spectator in 1936, Graham Greene strongly praised the film, noting that although there had always been a bit of a dated feel to his previous works, Chaplin "has at last definitely entered the contemporary scene".
-Greene noted that whereas prior Chaplin films had featured "fair and featureless" heroines, the casting of Paulette Goddard suggested that his female characters might be presented with more personality than previously.
-He also voiced concern that the film would be considered to be a Communist film when in reality Chaplin's message was predominantly apolitical.
-As Greene explains, "[Chaplin] presents, he doesn't offer political solutions."
+Writing for The Spectator in 1936, Graham Greene strongly praised the film, noting that, although there had always been a bit of a dated feel to his previous works, Chaplin "has at last definitely entered the contemporary scene".
+Greene noted that, whereas prior Chaplin films had featured "fair and featureless" heroines, the casting of Paulette Goddard suggested that his female characters might be presented with more personality than previously.
+He also voiced concern that the film would be considered to be a Communist film when in reality Chaplin's message was predominantly apolitical: "[Chaplin] presents, he doesn't offer political solutions."

 French philosophers Jean-Paul Sartre, Simone de Beauvoir and Maurice Merleau-Ponty named their journal, Les Temps modernes, after it.

 Modern Times earned $1.8 million in North American theatrical rentals during its release, becoming one of the top-grossing films of 1936.
 It was the most popular film at the British box office in 1935–36.